 The following data is based on the product molecular weight 302.45.
 Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 References are publications that support the biological activity of the product.

 Ceccarelli et al (2014) Eicosapentaenoic acid activates RAS/ERK/C/EBPβ pathway through H-Ras intron 1 CpG island demethylation in U937 leukemia cells.
 PLoS One 9 e85025 PMID: 24454781

 James et al (1993) Effect of dietary supplementation with n-9 eicosatrienoic acid on leukotriene B4 synthesis in rats: a novel approach to inhibition of eicosanoid synthesis.
 J.Exp.Med.
 178 2261 PMID: 8245797

 Lai et al (1996) Cell cycle arrest and induction of apoptosis in pancreatic cancer cells exposed to eicosapentaenoic acid in vitro.
 Br.J.Cancer 74 1375 PMID: 8912532

 If you know of a relevant reference for Eicosapentaenoic Acid, please let us know.

-Keywords: Eicosapentaenoic Acid, supplier, endogenous, polyunsaturated, fatty, acids, stimulates, ERK, phosphorylation, leukotriene-B4, synthesis, inhibits, ERK, Leukotriene, and, Related, Receptors, ERK, Tocris Bioscience
+Keywords: Eicosapentaenoic Acid, Eicosapentaenoic Acid supplier, endogenous, polyunsaturated, fatty, acids, stimulates, ERK, phosphorylation, leukotriene-B4, synthesis, inhibits, Leukotriene, and, Related, Receptors, 5979, Tocris Bioscience

 Citations for Eicosapentaenoic Acid